ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 Or to use fancier, academic language:

-> Causality requires graph reachability in spacetime
+> Causality requires graph reachability moving forwards through spacetime

 So, in summary, when we reason about Lamport Clock values, if we know that `A -> B`, then we can be sure that `LC(A) < LC(B)`.
 In other words: